Coding is the future. This is why here are some tips to learn coding.

 2. Let them try it

-Another way to gently nudge your kid to learn to code is to try different computing online courses, games, and apps, some of which are free.
+Another way to gently nudge your kid to learn to code is to try different computing online courses, or online games and apps, some of which are free.
 These can give them a glimpse of what’s in store for them should they wish to try coding tutorials more extensively.

 3. Take your child’s interests into account